EADS faces independence test in sweeping board changes

 The deal finally took shape on Wednesday December 5 after the arrival of Merkel's economic adviser Lars-Hendrik Roeller.

-In a breakthrough that could serve as a model for future European defense consolidation, Paris and Berlin agreed to ring-fence key assets inside special national defense companies supervised by three board members, two of whom would also serve on the main EADS board.
+In a breakthrough, Paris and Berlin agreed to ring-fence key defence assets inside special national defence companies supervised by three board members, two of whom would also serve on the main EADS board.

-Experts say it will be up to Enders to nominate the three board members of the national defense entities.
-The French and German governments can approve or disapprove the triumvirate as a whole, but not haggle over individuals.

 Even so, delicate questions remain over whether any of these national champions can also chair the whole EADS board.
 In theory, experts say nothing excludes this, but it will probably be avoided to prevent new problems of political mistrust.